SpringsFern/SpringsFern.github.io/docs/environment-variables/env-builder.md

 # Interactive `.env` Builder

-Use this tool to generate your `.env` file for TG-FileStream.
+Use this tool to generate your `.env` file for tgfilestream.

 <style>
 .env-section input,